bootstrap-vue/bootstrap-vue/src/directives/visible/README.md

 </script>
 ```

-With viewport offset modifier of 350px (if the element is outside of the physical viewport by at
+#### With viewport offset modifier

+In this example, the modifier value represents 350px (if the element is outside of the physical
-least 350px, then it will be considered "visible"):
+viewport by at least 350px, then it will be considered "visible"):

 ```html
 <template>